joelcpinheiro/joelcpinheiro.github.io/post-nomad-2021-02-26.md

 ---

-# Little thing about nomad used on ACG Course
+# Little thing about nomad used on ACG Course.

+# My personal challenge is create an environment and share the content on GitHub.

 # Some commands learned on until at moment...